Python MQTT Integration - Developer Guide

 MongoDB Connector

 MongoDB is one of the most widely used document storage engines for IoT data analysis.
-This plugin connects Bevywise MQTT Broker with the MongoDB to store received payload data from connected clients into MongoDB.
+This plugin connects Bevywise MQTT Broker with MongoDB.
+It allows the storage of received payload data from connected clients into MongoDB.
 It helps you handle complex data in an easy manner and for powerful analysis.
 The below documentation explains how to configure and setup MQTT Broker in MongoDB.

 Configure and Set up MQTTRoute-MongoDB-connector